mlochbaum/BQN/tutorial/expression.md

 <!--GEN
 Primitives ⟨"∘%j%Atop"⟩
 -->
 It's past time we covered how the syntax for modifiers works.
 Remember how I told you you hated learning the order of operations?
 No?
 Good.
-Modifiers bind more tightly than functions, so they are called on their operands before their operands can be used.
-As the parentheses above suggest, modifiers also associate from left to right, the opposite order as functions.
+Modifiers bind more tightly than functions, so they are called on their operands before those operands can be used as arguments.
+As the parentheses above suggest, modifiers associate from left to right, the opposite order as functions.
 For example, the first expression above is evaluated in the order shown below.
 First we construct the square function `×˜`, then compose it with `+`, and finally apply the result to some arguments.

 <!--GEN
 DrawEval "3 ×˜∘+ 4"
 -->

-This ordering is more consistent with the fact that the operand of a 1-modifier goes to its left.
+This ordering is more consistent with the rule that a 1-modifier's operand should go to its left.
 If we tried going from right to left we'd end up with `×(˜∘+)`, which uses `˜` as an operand to `∘`.
 But a modifier can't be used as an operand.
-To make it work we'd essentially have to give 1-modifiers a higher precedence than 2-modifiers.
+To make it work we'd have to give 1-modifiers a higher precedence than 2-modifiers.

 In fact, the rules for modifiers are exactly the same as those for functions, but reversed.
 So why is there a distinction between 1- and 2-modifiers, when for functions we can look to the left to see whether there is a left argument?
 The reason is that it's natural to follow a 1-modifier by a subject or function that isn't supposed to be its operand.
 Using an example from the last section, `+˜ 3` has a subject to the right of the 1-modifier `˜`.
-Even worse, `+˜ ÷ 3` looks the same syntactically as `+∘ ÷ 3`, but it's two functions `+˜` and `÷` applied to `3` while the version with Atop is a single function `+∘÷` applied to `3`.
-So the two-layer system of functions and modifiers forces modifiers to have a fixed number of operands even every function (including those derived by applying modifiers) can be called with one or two arguments.
+Even worse, `+˜ ÷ 3` looks just like `+∘ ÷ 3`, but it's two functions `+˜` and `÷` applied to `3` while the version with Atop is a single function `+∘÷` applied to `3`.
+So the two-layer system of functions and modifiers forces modifiers to have a fixed number of operands even though every function (including those derived by applying modifiers) can be called with one or two arguments.

 Remember that 1-modifiers are all superscripts?
 The characters for 2-modifiers use a different rule: each contains an *unbroken* circle (that is, lines might touch it but not go through it).
-The 2-modifiers in BQN are the combinators `∘○⊸⟜⌾`, the sort-of-combinators  `⊘◶⍟`, and the not-at-all-combinators `⎉⚇⎊`.
+The 2-modifiers in BQN are the combinators `∘○⊸⟜⊘`, the sort-of-combinators  `⌾◶⍟`, and the not-at-all-combinators `⎉⚇⎊`.
 And the functions that make that unbroken circle rule necessary are written `⌽⍉`.
 Since every primitive is a function, 1-modifier, or 2-modifier, you can always tell what type (and role) it has: a superscript is a 1-modifier, an unbroken circle makes it a 2-modifier, and otherwise it's a function.

 ## Summary